-In 2016, the IASB issued IFRS 16, Leases ("IFRS 16"), replacing IAS 17, Leases and related interpretations.
+In January 2016, the IASB issued IFRS 16, Leases ("IFRS 16"), replacing IAS 17, Leases and related interpretations.
 The standard introduces a single on-balance sheet recognition and measurement model for lessees, eliminating the distinction between operating and finance leases.
 Lessors will continue to classify leases as finance and operating leases.
 IFRS 16 becomes effective for annual periods beginning on or after January 1, 2019, and is to be applied retrospectively.
-Early adoption is permitted if IFRS 15, Revenue from Contracts with Customers ("IFRS 15") has been adopted.
+Early adoption is permitted if IFRS 15 has been adopted.